Hypergear/UCL_Dissertation/Proposal/proposal.md

 #### Technical factors lead of the STC failure

-To identify the real world challenges STC face, some intersected content between this section and destruction and espionage.
+To identify the real world challenges STC face, some intersected content between this section and "destruction and espionage".
 But this section focus on the human accidental damages and the damages caused by the nature disaster.

 Considering the cost of assembly and the importance of the network connectivity, the STC is designed to achieve high reliability of 25 years service life without any maintenance.(Worthington, 1984) STC are laid on the seabed where the depth could reach up to 8000m which is under the condition of high water pressure, rough rocks combined with marine corrosion to the STC's protection layer.(Laque, 1975)(Beaufils, 2000)